-Considered the best preserved medieval city in the Slovenia, Skofja Loka is worth the short detour between Ljubljana and Lake Bled.
 Take the time to stroll in the old streets of the center and climb to the castle to visit its interesting museum.
-Below is my travel guide to help you plan your visit.

-Why visit Skofja Loka Slovenia
+Why visit the town of Skofja Loka in Slovenia?

 The Charm of a medieval town...